-Coronis Health offers specialized financial and medical billing solutions to not just all types of hospitals and surgical centers, but rural community facilities, specifically.
+Coronis Health offers specialized financial and medical billing solutions to not just all types of hospitals and surgical centers but rural community facilities, specifically.
 We understand how you provide vital care for communities across the country and how it can be a struggle to keep your doors open or to keep enough staff.

 Our team is constantly vigilant and compliant amid the changes that take place in governmental/carrier billing and documentation regulations, compliance requirements, and new payment models.
 We strive to be not just a vendor for our clients but a true resource.
-Our clients know that if they have a question or need advice around the revenue cycle, we’re always there to help.
+Our clients know that if they have a question or need advice about the revenue cycle, we’re always there to help.
 We provide monthly education sessions for our providers in addition to one-on-one coaching around specific claims.